akeneo/pim-api-docs/content/guides/translation-connection/step4-known-limits.md

 Moreover, since a same asset can be used in several products, it could lead to the translation of assets that have already been translated.

 :::info
-Don't hesitate to [join us on Github](https://github.com/akeneo/pim-api-docs) if you find a workaround for this limit, we will add it to this guide!
+Don't hesitate to [join us on Github](https://github.com/akeneo/pim-api-docs) if you find a workaround, we will add it to this guide!
 :::

 ### Reference entities